 3. Urgent Action Request or Required.

-Many times a fraudster will try to urge you into action by sensationalizing their material with a deadline or an urgent call to action.
+Many times a fraudster will try to urge you into action by sensationalizing their material with a deadline or an urgent call to action in phishing scams.
 These prompts are designed to elicit knee-jerk or emotionally-driven responses that don’t logically think through the response or legitimacy of the claims.
 You will see this a lot with debt management or vehicle warranty fraudsters.

 4. Fake Website Links.

-As mentioned, sending emails that contain links to bogus websites are some of the most common ways phishing scams take place.
+As mentioned, sending emails that contain links to bogus websites is one of the most common ways phishing scams take place.
 Logos can be an easy thing to mimic, so the fake might be convincing.
 You need to look more closely at the website address.

-It might be the right company name, but there location or domain where the site is hosted may be wrong.
-At first glance, the URL may look right, but there could be an extra forward slash or underscore in the name.
+It might be the right company name, but the location or domain where the site is hosted may be wrong.
+At first glance, the URL may look right in phishing scams, but there could be an extra forward slash or underscore in the name.
 Additionally, many browsers will include a sign of a secure link, such as an icon of a padlock in front of the URL.

 5. Private Information Requests.